page id = int(21)

 Colin is married to his wife, Colley-Ann, and together they have four daughters, ranging in age from 11 to 22.
 He looks forward to welcoming his first grandchild in August 2025.

-Colin was elected to the AMM Board of Directors in June 2025.
+Colin was elected to serve as Central District Director in June 2025.

 Loren was elected in a by-election in 2016 as Reeve for the RM of Lac du Bonnet, was acclaimed in 2018, and is currently in his second term.